Massacre at Béziers: The sack of Béziers

 Commanded by the Papal legate, the Abbot of Citeaux, Arnaud Amalric, the Crusader army reached the outskirts of Béziers on 21 July.
 They set up camp along the Orb River.
 By that time, only a small number of residents of the town had chosen to leave.
 Shortly after, the Bishop of Béziers, Renaud de Montpeyroux, tried to avert bloodshed and to negotiate.
 He came back to Béziers with the message that the town would be spared provided it would hand over their heretics.

-Montpeyroux had drawn up a list of 222 individuals, mostly Cathars, some Waldensians, likely to be perfecti or leaders of their communities.
+Montpeyroux drew up a list of 222 individuals, mostly Cathars, some Waldensians, likely to be perfecti or leaders of their communities.
 The list has survived.
 But in a meeting at the cathedral, it was determined that to hand over these people was not possible because they had too much support within the town.
 Montpeyroux therefore asked the Catholics to leave the town to save themselves.
 This proposal was overwhelmingly rejected, and Montpeyroux left the town with just a few Catholics.
 Most of the Catholic population, including multiple priests, elected not to leave the city.

 On 22 July, the Crusaders were busy getting settled and still days away from starting the siege proper.
 It was to the Crusaders' advantage to take the city quickly.
 Delay would give Raymond Roger time to organize his defenses and increase the likelihood that the army would run out of supplies or drift apart.
 The day began quietly on both sides.
 That morning, a group of either soldiers or perhaps merely armed civilians from the town made a sortie exiting the gate overlooking the river Orb.
 According to William of Tudela, their intention was to humiliate the Crusaders.
 He writes: